VarunTank2020/Exp2DevOps/README.md

 # Exp2DevOps
-This is just an experimentation to understand the basic functionalities of Github and git commands.
+This is just an experimentation to understand the basic functionalities of Github and git commands. <br>
 Hello there!!